sfior/CENevo/README.md

 **Molecular biology**

-Transcripts used in Arabidopsis transformation experiment and alignment of FT gene family
+Alignment of FT gene family.
+Transcripts, data and scripts used in Arabidopsis transformation experiment

 **Phylogeny**